DaVinciJavascript/Syllabus/Week5_WebAni.md

 ## Wednesday, May 11th | CSS Animation

 - Hands On: Todo Media Queries
-- Hands On: Creating a Home page
+- Hands On:  Animate a Modal Window
-- Links, Text, Images, Colors
+- CSS Transitions, Transforms
-- CSS Transforms
+- Hands On: Todo Intro Animation

 ### Homework